Learning to Relate

 Middle School Chapel

-All middle school meet together once a rotation for Chapel.
+All middle school students meet together once a week for Chapel.
 The Chapels are led by the students in the Chapel Planning class.
 These students help the School Chaplain create the focus for chapel each year.
 During planning the students find bible verses that apply to the theme, share scripture that is very important to them, and invite guest speakers to speak.
 They also lead the Call to Worship, Birthday Celebration, and Benediction during chapel.
 The students write prayers each week for the School, the city/country, and the world.
 Chapel music is provided by a Chapel Band made up of 7th and 8th grade students.

 Middle School Bible Classes

-Outside of Chapel, Middle School students participate in a Bible rotation class led by Jo Leever, Chaplain.
+Outside of Chapel, Middle School students participate in a Bible rotation class led by the School Chaplain.
 Sixth grade students study the Old Testament, seventh grade students study the New Testament and eighth grade students study Worldviews, which encourages them to reflect on their own spiritual and ethical decision making.

 Lunchtime Bible Study

 Each middle school grade has a gender specific Bible Study at lunch lead by a Presbyterian School teacher.
 This is an optional and completely voluntary activity that students can choose to participate in to further develop their faith.